 Hudson Valley Divorce Lawyers

 We're ready to help you navigate the divorce process in New York.
-Call now to get started with a consultation with a Hudson Valley divorce attorney!
+Call now to get started with a consultation with a divorce attorney in Dutchess County!

-If you are contemplating divorce in Dutchess County, contact our Beacon divorce lawyers for the legal advice you need.
+If you are contemplating divorce in Dutchess County, contact us for the legal advice you need.

 In order to file for divorce in New York, you must meet the state’s residency requirement and have grounds for the divorce.
 New York State requires at least two years of residency prior to filing for divorce, or at least one year if you were married in New York, or the grounds for the divorce occurred in this state.
 The state has no-fault and fault grounds for divorce.